TheDarrenJoseph/ARQ/README.md

      * The player can store as many items as they want up to this limit in weight

-Changelist (0.89.2)
+Changelist (0.89a)
 -------------------

 **GAMEPLAY**
 1. You can now swap items between containers
 2. Added the ability to store multiple items in one area
-3. Added a new Goblin subtype
+3. Added a placeholder for a new Goblin subtype (The Beserker, I'll add his AI later.)

 **CODE**
 1. Finished container implementation